 Knute Rockne, the Notre Dame coach, was intrigued with Centre.
 The "Rock" desperately wanted to pit his team against the Colonels.
 He felt that if the Irish could meet, and possibly beat, the conqueror of Harvard, it would be a major step in his quest to place Notre Dame at the absolute pinnacle of the football world.

-Rockne joined with the "Herald-Examiner's" John Russell for a trip to Louisville to confer with Major Forrest Braden, an old friend, who in turn set up a meeting with influential Centre alumni in the city who were felt to have enough pull with Centre to get the school to reverse its decision.
+Rockne joined with the "Herald-Examiner's" Russell for a trip to Louisville to confer with Major Forrest Braden, an old friend, who in turn set up a meeting with influential Centre alumni in the city who were felt to have enough pull with Centre to get the school to reverse its decision.
 After receiving encouragement in Louisville, Russell and Rockne drove to Danville to meet with the Centre athletic committee and made their case at the Busy Bee restaurant.

 The offer that they took to Danville was sweetened even more.
 There was still Cominsky's offer of his ballpark for free.
-There was still the $50,000 toward getting a stadium built in Danville.
+There was still the offer of $50,000 toward getting a stadium built in Danville.
 Rockne said he would also give up half of Notre Dame's guarantee of $10,000 from the gate, so that Centre would get $15,000 and his school would only receive $5,000.
 The deal was still that anything over $20,000 taken in on ticket sales was to go to a Christmas charity to buy baskets for disadvantaged children which the "Herald Examiner" supported each year.

 Again, the "Advocate" published a short announcement.